DeSean Jackson Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Jackson totaled zero receiving yards in his single career matchup against the Colts, 31.5 fewer than his over/under for Sunday's game.
+- Jackson collected zero receiving yards in his one career matchup against the Colts, 30.5 fewer than his over/under for Sunday's game.

 - Jackson did not have a touchdown catch in that matchup against the Colts.